 Women’s clothes in Kumaon and Garhwal

 Women of Uttarakhand, particularly those in the remote hilly reasons, wear Ghagra which is a skirt-shirt combo.
 A long petticoat-like skirt is accompanied by an Angra (a full-sleeved shirt) which is keeps them warm in the chilly hilly winter.
-They complete this look with an Ohrni (a dupatta).
-Kumaoni women wear a special red dupatta with silver or golden gota (lace) on the borders, which is called Pichora.
-The Ghagra-Pichora dress is one which is gradually getting phased out.
+They complete this look with an Orhni (a dupatta).
+Kumaoni women wear a special red dupatta with silver or golden gota (lace) on the borders, which is called Pichhora or pichhauda.
+The Ghagra-Pichhora dress is one which is gradually getting phased out.

 Women in the Pithoragarh part of Uttarakhand usually wrap the saree around as a sarong, complete with pleats just a like a normal saree.
 It is just that the pallu, which normal goes over the left shoulder, is again wrapped around the waist so that the decorated part comes in front.
 This way, the pallu of the saree doesn’t interfere with their day-to-day work as pahadi women are known to be very hard working.
 They wrap a shawl around their waist in a way that resembles a waistband.
 On top of it, they usually wear a blouse on top of a full sleeved sweater, so that they are fully equipped for the cold weather conditions.